 HE Minister for Information and Culture has requested UNESCO and other partners to assist the Government in at least partial reconstruction of one of the Buddha sculptures.
 More recently he has outlined this intention at the 11th and 12th Bamiyan Expert Working Groups.
 Several different proposals have been suggested for the Eastern Buddha, most notably the proposal by ICOMOS Germany, and the Government wishes to pursue one of these options when the stabilization measures in the lower gallery have been completed and when funding is available for this purpose.

 Best Regards,

-.
-Architect Ab.Ahad Abassi Director of Historical Monuments Department Mosadiq Khalili
+Depl.
+Architect Ab.
+Ahad Abassi

-Deputy Minister
+Director of DoHM

-Acting Minister of Information
+Sayed Mossadeq Khalili

-and Culture
+Deputy Minister for Culture